 National Safe Tractor and Machinery Operation Program (NSTMOP) Instructor Training

 Upon successful completion of this course, you will be a certified NSTMOP instructor, ready to organize and teach the NSTMOP training program.
-You will will learn how to conduct the written, operating skills, and driving tests, and you will be prepared to successfully organize and communicate safety information and procedures to youth.
+In this asynchronous, self-paced course, you will learn how to conduct the written, operating skills, and driving tests, and you will be prepared to successfully organize and communicate safety information and procedures to youth.

 The NSTMOP is a training program for 14- and 15-year-olds seeking employment in production agriculture.
 The U.S. Department of Labor requires youth younger than age 16 who wish to work on a non-family owned farm to complete this training.